syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 #### ExportGroups

 By default, all the groups in data grid will be exported to Excel sheet.
-If you want to export the data grid without Groups, you need to set `ExportGroups` as `false`.
+If you want to export the data grid without Groups, set the [DataGridExcelExportingOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportGroups.html) property as `false`.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();